Best FPL Goalkeepers to pick in Gameweek 1 (2024/25)

 • Also, asses the save potential of a goalkeeper you would like to pick.
 Make sure you check which goalkeepers have the most saves and bonus points.

-• Goalkeepers that are bonus points magnets can get double-digit haul when they keep a clean sheet.
+• Goalkeepers who are bonus points magnets can get double-digit haul when they keep a clean sheet.
 So when they keep a clean sheet in every 5th or 6th match, it is ok, as they deliver a big amount of points on those occasions.

 • Do not forget to pick a playing goalkeeper to your bench, in case your first-choice GK gets injured.
 But your bench goalkeeper does not have to be an expensive one, as you will likely not need him many times.
 Choose a goalkeeper from the 4-4.5m price bracket as your backup